Italo disco: History

-Origins: 1977–1990
+Origins

 Italo disco originated in Europe in the late 1970s.
 After Disco Demolition Night in 1979, American interest in disco sharply declined, whereas in Europe the genre maintained mainstream popularity and survived into the 1980s.

 The adoption of synthesizers and other electronic instruments by disco artists led to electronic dance music, which spawned many subgenres such as hi-NRG in America and space disco in Europe.
-Italo disco's influences include Italian producer Giorgio Moroder, French musician Didier Marouani, Italo-French drummer Cerrone, and the San Francisco-based hi-NRG producer Patrick Cowley, who worked with singers as Sylvester and Paul Parker.
+Italodisco's influences include Italian producer Giorgio Moroder, French musician Didier Marouani, Italo-French drummer Cerrone, the New York-based Bobby Orlando and the San Francisco-based Patrick Cowley, hi-NRG produces who worked with singers and performers as Divine, Sylvester and Paul Parker.

-In the late 1970s, Italo disco group D.D.
-Sound (La Bionda) released the song "1, 2, 3, 4, Gimme Some More".
+In the late 1970s, Eurodisco group D.D.
+Sound (La Bionda) released the song "1, 2, 3, 4, Gimme Some More", produced in Munich, Germany.
 In 1979, Jacques Fred Petrus and Mauro Malavasi created the soulful post-disco groups Change and B.B. & Q. Band.
-In 1981, both groups gained US R&B and Dance hits with "Paradise" and "On the Beat" respectively.
+In 1981, both groups gained US R&B and Dance hits with "The Glow of Love", "Paradise" and "On the Beat" respectively.
+Although these have retrospectively been considered early examples of Italodisco, they are actually pre-electronic disco and euro disco productions, and were generally recorded abroad.

-Italo disco often features electronic sounds, electronic drums, drum machines, catchy melodies, vocoders, overdubs, and heavily accented English lyrics.
-By 1983, Italo disco's instrumentation was predominantly electronic.
-Along with love, Italo disco themes deal with robots and space, sometimes combining all three in songs like "Robot Is Systematic" (1982) by Lectric Workers and "Spacer Woman" (1983) by Charlie.
+1980s Italodisco often features electronic sounds, electronic drums, drum machines, catchy melodies, vocoders, overdubs, and heavily accented English lyrics.
+By 1983, Italodisco's instrumentation was predominantly electronic.
+Along with love, Italodisco themes deal with robots and space, sometimes combining all three in songs like "Robot Is Systematic" (1982) by Lectric Workers and "Spacer Woman" (1983) by Charlie.

 Then also new musical genres that had set aside the rock of the 1970s thanks to new groups, such as Duran Duran, Depeche Mode, Spandau Ballet and great pop artists Michael Jackson and Madonna.
 The 1980s brought the electronics with real instruments, experimenting new sounds, in short, it was a decade of great change in modern music.